Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-Now if we click our label the background will change.
+Now, if we click our label, the background will change.

 ![CSS Checked class background switch](https://cdn.hashnode.com/res/hashnode/image/upload/v1608752361975/sO3VAlUbx.gif)

-So knowing this works we can go ahead and use this principle for our label.
+So knowing this works, we can go ahead and use this principle for our label.

-I’ve said we only need to change the background and border so the CSS is as follows
+We only need to change the background and border, so the CSS is as follows.

 ```css
 .toggle--checkbox:checked + .toggle--label {